Gravel Size Chart and Different Types explained with pictures

 4. Fine Gravel

 This is gravel with a very small diameter.
-It’s often used to fill the spaces between huge stones and road bases for stability.
+It’s often used to stabilize the spaces between huge stones and road bases.

 5. Stone Dust